brunoviera0/SSGA-Sentiment/README.md

 Output and errors are logged to cron_log.txt inside the same folder.

-To edit or view the current crontab:
+To edit or view the current crontab-

 crontab -e